 FSC faculty pursue

-Southern College faculty continued their extracurricular academic
+2003) - Florida Southern College faculty engage in extracurricular

 articles, and attending conferences.
 Following is a summary of their